martin-stone/hsv-alpha-color-picker-android/README.md

 ## ColorPickerView Usage

-In many cases, the *ColorPreference* will be all that's needed, but if you wish to use the *ColorPickerView* directly, it can be constructed in like any other view, either in code or in XML.
+In many cases, the *ColorPreference* will be all that's needed, but if you wish to use the *ColorPickerView* directly, it can be constructed like any other view, either in code or in XML.
 Set the initial color with *setColor()* and retrieve the view's current color with *getColor()*:

 ```java